Learn what our current students are saying about the PHAGES laboratory program.

-All students planning to graduate with a Biology or Chemistry degree from Ouachita Baptist University, including pre-health professions students, are eligible to apply.
+All students planning to graduate with a Biology or Chemistry degree from Ouachita Baptist University, including pre-health professions students, are eligible to participate.

-How will this program benefit me if I am accepted?
+How will this program benefit me if I participate?

 HHMI PHAGES students will conduct cutting-edge research, gaining invaluable independent research, critical thinking and communication skills.
 Additionally, participating students are well prepared for introductory and upper level Biology courses.